robert-hh/ADS1256/README.md

 The buffer must be an array of array.array() type 'i' (4 byte quantities).
 The return value is the number of sampled values.
 The call will return immediately, while the data is collected.
-One can use the flag ads.data_acquired of the add1256 object to test, whether the data acquisition is finished.
-The data in the buffer is **NOT** sign corrected and in the correct range until data_acquired is True.
+One can use the flag `data_acquired` of the add1256 object to test, whether the data acquisition is finished.
+The data in the buffer is **NOT** sign corrected and in the correct range until `data_acquired` is True.

 If buffer is not supplied, a single read is performed and the value is returned.

 If the channel used by read is different from the previous channel, the device is reconfigured before reading and re-calibrated, if needed.

-### ads1256.calibration(mode)
+### ads1256.calibration([mode=3])

 Request a self-calibration of the device.
-Argument values:
+Argument values are:

-1: calibrate the gain
+1 Calibrate the gain.
-2: calibrate the offset
+2 Calibrate the offset.
-3: calibrate gain and offset
+3 Calibrate gain and offset.

 Other values are ignored.